Milk and Dairy Allergies are Common

+Lactose intolerance is an enzyme deficiency, not an allergy.
 Lactose intolerance is defined by a person having a deficiency in the enzyme lactase.
-Lactase is needed in order to digest the sugar component in milk called lactose.
+This enzyme, lactase, is needed in order to digest the sugar component in milk called lactose.

 Many people are lactose intolerant, but millions more have an immune reaction to dairy.
 Unfortunately, most people don’t recognize that there is a difference between the two issues.